Brighton Bathing Boxes

-The Brighton Bathing Boxes are 88 beach huts on Dendy Street Beach in Brighton, Victoria, Australia, in the City of Bayside.
+The Brighton Bathing Boxes are 93 beach huts on Dendy Street Beach in Brighton, Victoria, Australia, in the City of Bayside.
 They are a significant tourist attraction for the area.
+Often the bathing boxes are passed down through generations however they are occasionally auctioned.
+Seen as a life style investment, limited supply and high demand has driven prices up from $58,000 in 2000 to over $400,000.
+In late 2023 a bathing box was sold for $450,000.